+Note for this section:

-Note: The Commonwealth Act section 75 provides for the preparation by the Regulator of an annual report on the operation of the WELS scheme.
+The Commonwealth Act section 75 provides for the preparation by the Regulator of an annual report on the operation of the WELS scheme.
 The Commonwealth Minister is required to give a copy to the State.

 76. Review of operation of WELS scheme